1. Home

 $15/month for three users and 500 contacts.
 Automation features are limited on lower-tier plans.
 Additional costs apply for higher usage and premium features.

-Sleekflow is a messaging automation platform designed for teams with basic automation needs.
+SleekFlow is a messaging automation platform for multi-channel customer conversations.
 It enables businesses to connect WhatsApp API and other popular messaging channels to a single inbox and automate chats and processes.
-However, costs can be high and the platform has been known to have performance issues.
+However, costs can be high and users have reported bugs causing data loss and features not working as advertised.

 Pros: